 The Difference Between Running and Walking Shoes

-Footwear made for walking and running promotes forward strides and repetitive heel-toe motions.¹ Additionally, they’re both usually are a lightweight shoe with durable outsoles that last up to 500 miles.
+Footwear made for walking and running promotes forward strides and repetitive heel-toe motions.¹ Additionally, they’re both usually a lightweight shoe with durable outsoles that last up to 500 miles.

 So, what exactly is the difference between running and walking shoes?
 Keep reading to find out.